 We’ve also included a travel iron to the list for those of you with less traditional ironing needs.
 If you only iron the occasional item or need something compact for travel, then the Rowenta First class is the ideal fit.
 It’s about the same price as the budget irons, only a lot smaller and with dual voltage capabilities for traveling abroad.
 You can even get away with using a small table or countertop as an ironing board.

 The cordless Panasonic in its heat resistance carry-case is also a convenient travel iron for sewing classes and RV’s.

 Personally, I think a retractable cord is slightly better than a cordless iron.
 The best retractable cord iron would be the Sunbeam Steammaster with average quality but convenience of the retractable cord makes up for it a little.

 Auto Shut-Off and Safety Systems

-Electric irons can be a fire hazard if left on accidentally.
+Even the best irons can be a fire hazard if left on accidentally.
 The above irons vary from 8 to 30 minutes.
-The Rowenta steam generator has no auto shut-off.
+The Rowenta steam generator has no auto shutoff.
 This is a deliberate feature as professional ironing services and sewers often need an iron to stay hot all day and an shut-off feature reduces productivity.

-If the iron falls on its side or is left face down, it will switch off after 30 seconds.
-All the irons, except for the Rowenta First Class mini iron include this feature.
+If the steam iron falls on its side or is left face down, it will switch off after 30 seconds.
+Every iron, except for the Rowenta First Class mini iron includes this feature.

 Customer Care and Product Warranty